TheUnknownSissel/Kinder/Documentation/KinderGDD.md

 ### Combat
 Combat has a multitude of different avenues that will be outlined below:

-Time Based: Time would move so that when each players bar fills up they then get to act.
+Time Based: Time would move so that when each player's bar fills up they then get to act.
 Battle then pauses when the player selects an action.
-AA would be made imediatly and Skills would have their own completion bar that would fill before the action follows through.
-During this time both player and enemies skills may be interupted.
+AA would be made immediately and Skills would have their own completion bar that would fill before the action follows through.
+During this time both player and enemies skills may be interrupted.

 Understand how the mana and skill points will work in relation to skills and gameplay.